SEO for eCommerce Websites

 If you Google “SEO techniques” you’ll see over one hundred million results.
 There are lots of choices, but by wading through the results, there is a lot of consistency from one link to the next.
 While no one knows exactly what it takes to get to number one in the search results, the SEO experts seem to agree on the techniques that should be employed.
 But search engine optimization is not a one-size-fits-all world and optimizing eCommerce websites requires a very different approach.

-Most of the top SEO strategies can be summarized as “optimize for keywords that can drive the most traffic,” but that’s not the best eCommerce search optimization strategy. eCommerce sites think organic traffic is nice, but eCommerce sites consistently care about one thing much more than organic traffic and that’s incremental organic orders and sales.
+Most of the top eCommerce SEO strategies can be summarized as “optimize for keywords that can drive the most traffic,” but that’s not the best eCommerce search engine optimization (SEO) strategy. eCommerce websites think organic traffic is nice, but eCommerce websites consistently care about one thing much more than organic traffic and that’s incremental organic orders and sales.

-In this article we’ll discuss both why and how to optimize eCommerce sites for organic searches.
+In this article we’ll discuss both why and how to optimize eCommerce websites for organic searches.

 Google Shopping Change

 This has created a new competition at the product detail page (PDP) level.
 Today most PDPs are populated with content coming directly or indirectly from the manufacturer.
-This content when duplicated across the web offers little if any benefit to eCommerce sites trying to raise the visibility of its products.
+This content when duplicated across the web offers little if any benefit to eCommerce websites trying to raise the visibility of its products.
 Search engines reward unique content and there is relatively little of it today at the PDP level.
-This has thus created an enormous new opportunity to drive SEO for eCommerce.
+This has thus created an enormous new opportunity to drive SEO services for eCommerce websites.